Sab0x1D/Sab0x1D/README.md

 ---

-## 📂 Licensing & Ethics
+## Licensing & Ethics

 I support responsible disclosure, ethical red/blue/purple team research, and data use within legal bounds.
-If you use my work — credit it.
-If you weaponize it — don’t.
+If you use my work — CREDIT IT.
+If you weaponize it — DON’T.

 ---